-- Flax cultivation has positive effects on eco-system diversity and offers a environmental pause for soil quality and bio-diversity
+- Traditional flax cultivation has positive effects on ecosystem diversity and offers an environmental pause for soil quality and biodiversity

 - The flax plant and crop respects the environment and preserves the land, as well as the surrounding plants and wildlife

-- No pesticides are used or required to protect the crop whilst growing, thus there is no green house gas emissions
+- No pesticides are used or required to protect the crop while growing.
+Thus there are no greenhouse gas emissions

 - No genetically modified organisms